CPPavithra/r25-test/README.md

 # Solution
 ## Understanding
-I understood that the channel values must be interpolated to pwm(pulse width modulation value)- to control the amount of power delivered.
+I understood that the channel values must be interpolated to pwm(pulse width modulation value)- to control the amount of power delivered to the motor for it to move.
 I have implemented LINEAR INTERPOLATION here.

 ## Thought Process
 I checked up the scaling used for the particular motor and implemented the interpolation formula related to it.